justindujardin/mathy/libraries/website/docs/envs/binomial_multiply.md

 ## Win Conditions

-A problem is considered solved when there are no remaining complex terms in the expression.
+A problem is considered solved when no remaining complex terms exist in the expression.

 ### No Complex Terms

-Terms are considered complex when there's a more concise way they could be expressed.
+Terms are considered complex when there's a more concise way to express them.

 Examples